Today I’m sharing a printable weekly meal plan & Jif™ Bars as part of a sponsored post for Socialstars. All opinions are my own. #TeamJif

 To go with all my other lists and schedules, I have started creating weekly meal plans.
 It is extremely helpful through the week to have everything written out to reference and not scrambling trying to come up with meals each day.

 Every weekend I print out a weekly meal plan sheet I created.
+You can also laminate a copy and use a dry erase marker to make it re-useable (Thanks to reader R. Todd for that tip!).

 Then, when I am checking my week schedules, I fill out the meal plan sheet.
 Here are 5 simple tips that have helped me with successful weekly meal planning: